 When it arrived I was ecstatic, I couldn’t believe I’d created something that looked professional and had my name on it.
-It gave me a huge sense of purpose, this is something I could be truly passionate about and one day do for a living.
-That of course, was before I noticed that I’d spelt the word Brain, ‘Brian’, on the 3rd page….bugger.
+It gave me a huge sense of purpose, this is something I could be truly passionate about and one day actually do for a living.
+That of course, was before I noticed that I’d misspelled the word Brain, ‘Brian’, on the 3rd page….bugger.

-A few weeks later, I’d made all the corrections needed (from now on I ask my dad to proof all of my work, thanks Daddio) and could see Brain of Thrones proudly listed on the 6th page of Amazon when you search for ‘game of thrones quiz books’ – what a proud moment that was.
+A few weeks later, I’d made all the corrections needed (from now on I ask my dad to proof all of my work – thanks Daddio) and could see Brain of Thrones proudly listed on the 6th page of Amazon when you search for ‘game of thrones quiz books’ – what a proud moment that was.

 I should point out one key person who I need to thank for a lot of this, Shaun Finnie.

 Shaun is a good friend of my dads and someone who I’ve had the pleasure of getting to know over the past decade.
 I met Shaun whilst out with my dad for a pint in ‘The Museum’, a popular watering hole in Sheffield’s Orchard Square.
-During our conversation my dad mentioned that he was proof reading Shaun’s first book “The Disneylands That Never Were”.
-Instantly I was in awe of Shaun’s achievement and proceeded to ask about this in a fair bit of detail; why he wrote it, how he got it published, how long did it take, where was he selling it…anything and everything about it.
+During our conversation, my dad mentioned that he was proofreading Shaun’s first book “The Disneylands That Never Were”.
+Instantly I was in awe of Shaun’s achievement and proceeded to ask about this in a fair bit of detail – why he wrote it, how he got it published, how long did it take, where was he selling it…anything and everything about it.

 Shaun took the time to explain self-publishing to me and some of the key details you needed to know.
 I didn’t know it at the time but this advice would go on to be some of the most valuable information I’d ever receive.
 The fact that I knew someone who had done this was inspiring by itself, now that I was armed with the details too, there was no way I wasn’t going to try this for myself.